Oracle Licensing

 To effectively manage Oracle licensing in private cloud environments, consider these best practices:

-• Evaluate Infrastructure Needs: To choose the appropriate licensing model to assess your current and future infrastructure needs.
+• Evaluate Infrastructure Needs: Assess your current and future infrastructure needs to choose the appropriate licensing model.
 High-performance clusters may benefit more from processor-based licensing, while smaller setups prefer Named User Plus licensing.

 • Optimize Clusters: Use engineered systems like Oracle Exadata to consolidate workloads and optimize licensing.
 These systems are designed for high performance and can significantly reduce licensing costs by maximizing resource utilization.